Sentosa Musical Fountain: Demolition

 After operating for 25 years, the Musical Fountain staged its last Magical Sentosa show on 25 March 2007.
 It was then shut down and demolished to make way for a new integrated resort named Resorts World Sentosa, which now occupies the site.

-The area where the fountain once stood is the present site of the 'Crocksford Tower, Hotel Micheal, retails, and the walkway that features many reminiscences of the former Fountain Garden that occupied by 'Lake of Dreams'.
-Part of the Musical Fountain's old entrance location was used in the construction of the Festive Walk Walkway into the Imbiah Lookout area, landscapes, and seating for 'Lake of Dreams' show that features many reminiscences of the former Fountain Garden.
+The area where the fountain once stood is the present site of the Crocksford Tower, Hotel Micheal, retails, and the walkway that features many reminiscences of the former Fountain Garden that occupied by 'Lake of Dreams'.
+Part of the Musical Fountain's old entrance location was used in the construction of the Festive Walk walkway into the Imbiah Lookout area, landscapes, and seating for the 'Lake of Dreams' show, featuring many reminiscences of the former Fountain Garden.
 A new lower and much smaller fountain almost similar to the roundabout fountain located at the old Fountain Garden marks the site of the former tall waterfall, cliff, and parts of the pool, which is now used as the entrance between Imbiah Lookout to the Resorts World Sentosa.
-The bridge between Imbiah Lookout and Resorts World Sentosa without Resorts World Sentosa logo was actually the original bridge that connects from the Merlion Plaza into the Colonnades area so that's the reason why the bridge size doesn't the same between the both.
+The bridge between Imbiah Lookout and Resorts World Sentosa, without Resorts World Sentosa logo, is, in fact, the original bridge that connected from the Merlion Plaza into the colonnades area.

 The Sentosa Musical Fountain was eventually replaced by another computer-programmed large musical fountain show named Songs of the Sea, situated along Siloso Beach.